uberwrensch/Pixelfy/readme.md

 Description
 -----------
-Search for those pictures that illicit happines and pixelfy your life!
-A search engine optimized to get the most artistic, and high quality pictures.
+Search for those pictures that elicit happiness and Pixelfy your life!
+Pixelfy, a search engine optimized to get the most artistic, high quality pictures.

 Getting Started
 ---------------
-The following section is the neccesary dependencies and instructions to get the project deployed locally.
+Instructions to get the project deployed locally.

 ### Dependencies
 - Node.js v14.15.5